China, US set to hold fresh talks on trade disputes

 The information exchange will convene for the first time at Beijing's Ministry of Commerce on Tuesday, Washington said.

-In a statement on the talks, the Commerce Department said that "Secretary Raimondo emphasized the importance of ensuring open lines of communication between the United States and China and took concrete steps to deliver on that goal".
+In a statement on the talks, the US Commerce Department said that "Secretary Raimondo emphasized the importance of ensuring open lines of communication between the United States and China and took concrete steps to deliver on that goal".

 But Beijing painted a less rosy picture, saying Wang had raised "serious concerns" over Washington's trade curbs on Chinese businesses.